bs-community/blessing-skin-manual/man/en/setup.md

 ::: tip Suggestion

 We don't recommend you to use Windows Server.
-Using Windows Server will impact the performance of Blessing Skin, and some strange errors which never appeared in Linux will be occurred.
+Using Windows Server will impact the performance of Blessing Skin, and some strange errors which never appear in Linux will be occurred.

 :::